The Customer Is Always Right. Except When They Won't Wear A Mask

 "So then she's like, 'This is ridiculous!
 You're discriminating against me!'
 Told me I would be hearing from her attorney.
 And I said, 'That's fine,' " Leek says.

-Incidents like that are anything but unusual.
-The Internet is filled with videotaped confrontations involving customers who flout social-distancing rules.
+Encounters like that are anything but unusual.
+The Internet is filled with videotaped confrontations involving customers who flout social distancing rules.
 Sometimes they insist on entering without face coverings.
 Other times one customer stands too close to another and a fight breaks out.

 The conflicts can get especially nasty when alcohol is involved, says Kelly DuFord Williams, founder and managing partner of Slate Law Group.